 Luke Hughes: As Simon has mentioned, the government view is that, apart from in exceptional circumstances, they should be responded to within six months.
 That is an element of the Government’s position on responding.

-This a very practical point to make, but given the separation that think we rightly, I think, tried to draw between sponsorship functions within departments and response functions—the team that is considering how the Government respond to an inquiry rather than the team that is making sure that the mechanics of the inquiry are working rightly—the inquiry’s handbook is totally designed for the sponsorship team.
+This a very practical point to make, but given the separation that think we rightly, I think, tried to draw between sponsorship functions within departments and response functions—the team that is considering how the Government responds to an inquiry rather than the team that is making sure that the mechanics of the inquiry are working rightly—the inquiry’s handbook is totally designed for the sponsorship team.
 I do not think you would necessarily want that to be the place where you are also getting people to start thinking about how to respond, because those two things should be separate.

 Simon Madden: This is specifically in terms of the implementation of recommendations, which I think you are referring to.
 I do not think it would be our place to suggest how Ministers should be held to account.
-If the Government accept recommendations that become government policy, it seems logical that Parliament would then seek to hold Ministers to account for delivery.
+If the Government accepts recommendations that become government policy, it seems logical that Parliament would then seek to hold Ministers to account for delivery.

 Lord Aberdare: It might be your place to say to the chairs and secretaries, “This is what you might think about doing when you’ve got to that stage at the end rather than all going home and washing your hands”.